vtrivedi-uk/revolut-moneytransfer-test/README.md

 ```
 ## Usage
-> Java 8+
 ### Quick Start - Run
-1.In Project Root Directory,type <br/>
+1. In Project Root Directory, type <br/>
 ```$xslt
- java -jar money-transfer-api-1.0.jar (App will be running on http://localhost:8080 ,if nothing is running on 8080)
+ java -jar money-transfer-api-1.0.jar
 ```
+This will start the application on http://localhost:8080 ,if the port is not used by another process.
 or
 ```$xslt
 1) ./gradlew build
-2) ./gradlew start (App will be running on http://localhost:8080 ,if nothing is running on 8080)
+2) ./gradlew start
 ```
+This will start the application on http://localhost:8080 ,if the port is not used by another process.
 ### Run All Tests[Make sure nothing is running on port 8080]
 ```$xslt
 ./gradlew test